TonyGoncharov/pytteromics/README.md

 # pytteromics

 `pytteromics` is a small (but proud) Python package for basic bioinformatics tasks.
-It provides lightweight utilities for working with nucleotide sequences and common file formats like FASTQ, FASTA, and BLAST outputs.

 The package includes tools for:

-	•	Filtering FASTQ reads by length, GC content, and quality thresholds.
+🐍 Filtering FASTQ reads by length, GC content, and quality thresholds.

-	•	Processing DNA/RNA sequences — transcription, reverse complement, and validation.
+🐍 Processing DNA/RNA sequences — transcription, reverse complement, and validation.

-	•	Converting multiline FASTA files into one-line-per-sequence format.
+🐍 Converting multiline FASTA files into one-line-per-sequence format.

-	•	Parsing BLAST output files to extract and organize protein descriptions.
+🐍 Parsing BLAST output files to extract and organize protein descriptions.

+🐍 Extracting neighboring genes from a GenBank (.gbk) file for one or more target genes of interest.

 ## Installation